 - Salomon achieved an impressively low weight without sacrificing long-term durability or on-trail comfort, which is no easy feat for a backpacking boot.

-- Top-notch build quality: the X Ultra 3 Mid is showing very little wear after around a year of consistent use.
+- Top-notch build quality: The X Ultra 3 Mid is showing very little wear after well over a year of consistent use.

 What We Don’t